ronaldbosma/blog/content/blog/reqnroll-parsable-value-retriever-and-comparer/index.md

 In the `CanCompare` method we check if the actual value implements `IParsable<T>`.
 If true, the `Compare` method is called to compare the expected value with the actual value.

+Take note that we’re relying on the `Equals` method of `T` to compare the actual and expected values.
+Since `Temperature` is a record, this works out-of-the-box.

 With these generic implementations, we can now register the `ParsableValueRetriever<T>` and `ParsableValueComparer<T>` classes for the `DateOnly` and `Temperature` types in the `BeforeTestRun` hook as shown below:

 ```csharp